OpenTOSCA/opentosca-vintner/docs/docs/contributing/documentation.md

 yarn docs:install
 ```

-To start a local development server on [http://localhost:8000](http://localhost:8000){target=_blank}, run
+To start a local development server on [http://localhost:8000](http://localhost:8000){target=_blank}, run the following command.

 ```shell linenums="1"
 yarn docs:serve
 ```

-Once the server is running, run the following command to open the docs in your browser
+Once the server is running, run the following command to open the docs in your browser.

 ```shell linenums="1"
 yarn docs:open